jagregory/abrash-zen-of-asm/src/chapter-07.md

 We'll discuss the many ways in which offsets can be used to address memory next.

 Before we get to using offsets to address memory, there are a couple of points I'd like to make.
-The first point is that the `lea` instruction can also be used to load offsets into registers; however, an understanding of `lea` requires an understanding of the 8088's addressing modes, so we'll defer the discussion of `lea` until later in this chapter.
+The first point is that the `lea`{.nasm} instruction can also be used to load offsets into registers; however, an understanding of `lea`{.nasm} requires an understanding of the 8088's addressing modes, so we'll defer the discussion of `lea`{.nasm} until later in this chapter.

-The second point is a shortcoming of MASM that you must be aware of when you use `offset` on variables that reside in segment groups.
-If you are using the `group` directive to make segment groups, you must always specify the group name as well as the variable name when you use the offset operator.
-For example, if the segment `_DATA` is in the group `DGROUP`, and `WordVar` is in `_DATA`, you *must* load the offset of `WordVar` as follows:
+The second point is a shortcoming of MASM that you must be aware of when you use `offset`{.nasm} on variables that reside in segment groups.
+If you are using the `group`{.nasm} directive to make segment groups, you must always specify the group name as well as the variable name when you use the offset operator.
+For example, if the segment `_DATA`{.nasm} is in the group `DGROUP`{.nasm}, and `WordVar`{.nasm} is in `_DATA`{.nasm}, you *must* load the offset of `WordVar`{.nasm} as follows:

 ```nasm
 mov   di,offset DGROUP:WordVar